Trump Accuser E. Jean Carroll Considering Suing, ‘The Daily Beast’ Says

 — Noah Shachtman (@NoahShachtman) July 15, 2019

 In the excerpt in New York, Carroll said that she had a chance meeting with Trump in 1995 or 1996 at Bergdorf’s, the high-end department store in Manhattan that is near Trump Tower.
 The future president, she said, asked Carroll to accompany her to pick out a present.
-When they went towards a dressing room, Carroll said, the assault took place.
+When they went toward a dressing room, Carroll said, the assault took place.

-Carroll said at the time that the reason she hadn’t come forward before was that she had seen what happened to others who accused powerful men since the start of the #MeToo era.
+Carroll said at the time that the reason she hadn’t come forward was that she had seen what happened to others who accused powerful men since the start of the #MeToo era.

 “Receiving death threats, being driven from my home, being dismissed, being dragged through the mud, and joining the 15 women who’ve come forward with credible stories about how the man grabbed, badgered, belittled, mauled, molested, and assaulted them, only to see the man turn it around, deny, threaten, and attack them, never sounded like much fun,” Carroll wrote.
 “Also, I am a coward.”